martingerlach/reader-embedding-api-endpoint/README.md

 * `requirements.txt`: update to include your Python dependencies
 * Currently `setup.py` is not used, but it would need to be updated in a more complete package system.

-### What this template is not
-This repo does not include a UI for interacting with and contextualizing this API.
-For that, see: <https://github.com/wikimedia/research-api-interface-template> or the [wiki-topic example](https://wiki-topic.toolforge.org/).

-For a much simpler combined API endpoint + UI for interacting with it, you can also set up a simple [Flask app in Toolforge](https://wikitech.wikimedia.org/wiki/Help:Toolforge/My_first_Flask_OAuth_tool), though you will also have much less control over the memory / disk / CPUs available to you.

-### Acknowledgements
-Built largely from a mixture of <https://github.com/wikimedia/research-recommendation-api> and <https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-20-04>.
-# test-api